 Also, read – Intermittent Fasting for Women: A Full Guide

-Week 2: Build Strength and Endurance for Full Body Calisthenics Workout
+Week 2: Enhancing Strength and Endurance

-Now that you have mastered the fundamentals, we will shift to enhancing your strength and endurance with more intense exercises in this calisthenics 28 day challenge.
+Now that you have mastered the fundamentals, I will shift to enhancing your strength and endurance with more intense exercises in this calisthenics 28 day challenge.
 It means this week is all about aiming to push harder!

 1. Wall Push-Ups